Kitchen Meat Thermometer: Guide to Perfect Cooking

 Cleaning Your Thermometer

 Immediately after each use, clean the probe with hot, soapy water.
 For digital models, be careful not to immerse the entire unit, as this can damage electronic components.
-Many probes can be wiped with an antibacterial wipe or even briefly sterilized in boiling water (check manufacturer instructions first).
+Many probes can be wiped with an antibacterial wipe or briefly sterilized in boiling water (check manufacturer instructions first).
 For stubborn stains or built-up grease, a gentle scrub with a soft brush can help.
 Thoroughly rinse and dry before storing.

 Calibrating for Precision